botworld-wiki/beatburger.github.io/_materials/thick-tube.md

 matImageUrl: "/assets/img/materials/thick-tube.png"
 matRaritySortOrder: "1"
 matType: "Bot"
-matDescription: "Often found on ridges, mountains or other high places"
+matDescription: "<a href=/farming title=You can increase your chances of finding this material by grinding the right routes>Farmable</a> - Often found on <a href=/loot#high-places>ridges, mountains or other High Places</a>"
 matOverview: ""
 ---